Message Board

 REGISTRATION AND TOURNAMENT DATE:

 The WBF Junior State Championship is a one day event.
-Individual entry forms, emergency medical form and youth club event waiver and release form must be submitted to the WBF Youth Director 10 days prior to the tournament.
-A copy of the winners Birth Certificate or government issued passport must be submitted to the WBF Youth Director within five (5) days of completion of the event.
+Individual entry forms, emergency medical form and youth club event waiver and release form must be submitted to the WBF Youth Director on or prior to the Tournament entry deadline.
+A copy of the participants Birth Certificate or government issued passport may be asked for by the WBF Youth Director only for proof of age.
 The WBF may reject entries improperly completed or unsigned.